Best Value Faucets

 The M-PACT system divorces water control from appearance.
 The water is controlled by a core unit called a "rough-in valve" installed under the sink.
 A shell, usually called the "trim", is installed above the sink to hide the core and give the faucet its appearance.

-To change the faucet's appearance, all that is needed is to remove the existing shell and replace it with another.
+To update the faucet's look, all that is needed is to remove the existing shell and replace it with a different shell.
 Moen calls this "as easy as changing a light bulb."
 We don't think it's quite that easy, but it's not very hard either and requires no disruption to the faucet's plumbing.

-Moen faucets are available in 15 finishes including several .
+Faucets are available in 15 finishes, including several .

-Moen offers a residential lifetime warranty on the mechanics and finishes of its faucets against leaking or manufacturing defects to the original buyer of a faucet, and this includes its cartridges.
-That has been Moen's promise ever since it first offered a lifetime warranty in the 1970s.
+Moen offers the original buyer of a residential faucet, a lifetime warranty against leaking or defects in materials or manufacturing, and this includes its cartridges.
+That has been Moen's promise ever since it first offered a lifetime warranty over half a century ago.

-Moen's post-sale customer support is the model that faucet companies should copy.
+Moen's post-sale customer support is the model that faucet companies strive to copy.

-We have not sampled the after-sale customer services of every single major faucet manufacturer in the world but we will take a chance and proclaim Moen's to be the very best customer service of any major faucet company selling in North America.
+We have not sampled the customer services of every single major faucet manufacturer in the world, but we will take a chance and proclaim Moen's to be the very best customer service of any major faucet company selling in North America.
 It is absolutely a first-class act.

 Moen's process for quickly getting you a replacement part for a broken faucet is nearly as painless as can be.
 A quick call to 1-800-BUY-MOEN puts you in touch with a customer service representative who has been well-trained on Moen products, and you will usually get the part by express delivery in about four working days.

-Moen has been one of the most popular faucets in North America very nearly since the first 12 faucets were manufactured, and we see no risk that its popularity will wane.
-Moen customers tend to stay Moen customers, including nearly half of our plumbing staff who have Moen faucets and showers in their own homes.
+Moen has been one of the most popular faucets in North America very nearly since the first 12 faucets were manufactured in 1954, and we see no risk that its popularity will wane.
+Moen customers tend to stay Moen customers, including nearly half of our plumbing staff who have Moen faucets and showers in their own homes and will have no other.

 Kohler is one of the largest U.S. manufacturers of plumbing and sanitary products, with twelve North American factories.
-Its principal business is bathroom fixtures (bathtubs, toilets, sinks, and bidets), but it also sells an impressive array of fittings including faucets, showers, and tub fillers.
+Its principal business is bathroom fixtures (bathtubs, toilets, sinks, and bidets), but it also sells an impressive array of decorative fittings, including faucets, showers, and tub fillers.

 It supports its faucets with a strong lifetime warranty and excellent customer service.